Data-Driven Estimation of Heterogeneous Treatment Effects: Structural causal models for HTE estimation

 \subsection{Data-driven HTE estimation using Structural Causal Models}

-As previously mentioned, data-driven methods typically use all features available in the data for estimation.
-However, not all variables in the data should be included in HTE estimation, and including incorrect variables leads to incorrect effect estimation~\citep{pearl-book09}.
+As previously discussed, it is very important that data-driven methods use the right variables for estimation.
+Including all variables or an incorrect subset of variables would lead to incorrect effect estimation~\citep{pearl-book09}.
 Incorrect variables include descendants of treatment or instrumental variables~\citep{pearl-book09,myers-aje11} (e.g., $L, M, A, B, D, E, G$ in Figure~\ref{fig:fail_examples}).
-If the underlying causal model is known, then an adjustment set can be discovered using an adjustment criterion.
+If the underlying causal model is known, then identifiability can be established, and for identifiable causal effects, an adjustment set can be discovered using the rules of do-calculus~\cite{pearl-book09}.
 Then, unbiased effects can be estimated by using the adjustment set as the features for estimation.